TylerPardun/pitrac-easy-connect/README.md

 ## Licensing

-**Easy-Connect is MIT.** PiTrac itself is GPL-2.0 and belongs to [PiTracLM](https://github.com/PiTracLM/PiTrac).
+**Easy-Connect is licensed under the MIT License.** PiTrac itself is GPL-2.0 and belongs to [PiTracLM](https://github.com/PiTracLM/PiTrac).
-PiTrac is the hard part, and it is not my work.
-Easy-Connect only handles the setup and connectivity around it, making it an easier user experience.
+PiTrac does the hard work, and it is not my project.
+Easy-Connect handles the setup and connectivity around it so the launch monitor is easier to install, move, and use.